25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 20. Mexican Baked Eggs

-They also make a great lunch or dinner option and can be served with a slice of wholegrain toast or a wholegrain tortilla for a more filling option.
+They also make a great lunch or dinner option and can be served with a slice of whole grain toast or a whole grain tortilla for a more filling option.

 Try this Mexican Baked Eggs recipe